brpandey/piranha/README.md

-Then after a lot of thinking, I realized that this project could be opportunity to explore a solution that didn't follow the conventional relational data store, something that could ultimately scale across other nodes in a distributed way.
+Then after a lot of thinking, I realized that this project could be opportunity to explore a solution that didn't follow the conventional relational data store, something that could ultimately scale across other nodes in a distributed way but something that didn't necessarily do joins that well.

+So I thought of basically fetching and retrieving aggregate data structures into `Mnesia` and designing those structures with less of a need for relational joins.

-I deconstructed Boat relation into {id, name, capacity} and then a new Boat.Status into {id, available, customer_count}
+I deconstructed `Boat` relation into `{id, name, capacity}` and then a new `Boat.Status` into `{id, available, customer_count}`

-I realized that Assignment could be a data structure within boat (atleast a subset of all the assignments specific to that boat's world -- so as to not have to join) and that it would need to be made quickly searchable via a time stamp key.
-So I used a Hashtable of MapSets indexed by half hour key.
+I realized that `Assignment` could be a data structure within boat (atleast a subset of all the assignments specific to that boat's world -- so as to not have to join) and that it would need to be made quickly searchable via a time stamp key.
+So I used a `Map (Hashtable) of MapSets` indexed by half hour key.

-For the time slot, all those fields were great and something I could encapsulate within a module while providing an efficient method to retrieve the best matching boat availability as I decided on a sorted set.
+For the time slot, all those fields were great and something I could encapsulate within a module while providing an efficient structure to retrieve the best matching boat availability as I decided on a sorted set.
-Erlang has some cool functional data structuers, :gb_sets is one of them!
+Erlang has some cool functional data structures, `:gb_sets` is one of them!

-If you look at Slot, it has a subset of the boat availability info, but only as it pertains to that Boat.
+If you look at `Slot`, it has a subset of the boat availability info, but only as it pertains to that Slot.
 This also eliminated any need for joins, helpful in NoSQL world.

-So the way I was thinking about this was I didn't want to create any cyclical loops in my abstractions, but more of a Directed Acylcic Graph.
+I wanted my call relationships to follow a DAG.
+So `Slot -> Boat` as opposed to `Slot <-> Boat`.

-Slot -> Boat as opposed to Slot <-> Boat (I thought this would be harder to decouple and reason about)
+As I thought this would be harder to decouple and easier to reason about

-Before I decided on the Amnesia solution, I stubbed it out with an Agent which had a Calendar / Fleet abstraction which were glorified maps mostly.
+Before I decided on the `Amnesia` solution, I stubbed it out with an `Agent` which contained a map consisting of a Calendar and Fleet abstraction, storing slots and boats respectively.
+These were glorified maps mostly.

-At one point Slot took in a Calendar abstraction and Fleet abstraction, but I removed this coupling and only allowed a map of Slot values or Boat values in and figured this extra data could be generated at a higher level in the abstraction stack .. e.g. at the Controller level when wrapped inside the Amnesia transaction to get the supplementary info.
+At one point `Slot` took in a `Calendar` abstraction and `Fleet` abstraction, but I removed this coupling and only allowed a map of `Slots` or `Boats` in and figured this extra data could be generated at a higher level in the stack at the `Controller` level when wrapped inside the `Amnesia` transaction to get the supplementary data.

 Once this worked, I substituted in the Mnesia version which is sweet (minus the netsplits).

+I ended up scrapping the `Tour` relation and reflected the `Booking` relation status within the Boat via a confirmation map.

 ## Lastly on Usage